Yago/agrid.css/README.md

-# Agrid.css is a simple, light and responsive css grid for any devices.
+# Agrid.css is a simple, light and responsive css grid !

 It's work just like Twitter Bootstrap, but with less code.